kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1627</span> The first batch of nurses graduate from University of Santo Tomas.
 They board the first ship out of Manila to migrate to the UK.

-### 1700s: Not Much Happening

 - <span class=year>1763</span> Gabriela Silang, founds the first feminist and LGBTQ+ movement in the Philippines.
-The Spanish, who are very conservative, have her cancelled.
+The Spanish, who are very conservative, have her permanently cancelled.

-### 1800s: Filipinos Think They Can Do Better

 - <span class=year>1814</span> Mount Mayon violently erupts, disrupting hiking activities in the Bicol Region.
 The resulting ashfall buries thousands of Bicolanos, who are notoriously slow walkers.

 - <span class=year>1829</span> Dagohoy Revolt in Bohol, the longest rebellion against Spanish rule in Philippine history, ends after the rebels get lost inside the Chocolate Hills.

+- <span class=year>1834</span> A complete set of Kapre skeleton is unearthed in Bambang, Nueva Viscaya.

-- <span class=year>1838</span> Francisco Balagtas publishes the epically long poem *Florante at Laura*.
+- <span class=year>1838</span> Francisco Balagtas publishes the epic *Florante at Laura*.
 It is panned by critics who don't have the slightest idea where the country of Albania is, but the steamy movie adaptation starring Leopoldo Salcedo and Celia Flor is a big hit.

+### Filipino Nationalist Movement (1872-1898)

+After 300 years under Spanish oppression, Filipinos slowly wake up to the fact that they can probably do the oppression of their fellow Filipinos just as well, maybe even better.

-- <span class=year>1872</span> Petty Spanish authorities execute the Filipino priests Gomburza (Gomez, Burgos, Zamora) for having a memorable portmanteau, which Filipino schoolchildren use as mnemonic for pop quizzes.
+- <span class=year>1872</span> Hidebound and petty Spanish authorities execute the Filipino priests Gomburza (Gomez, Burgos, Zamora) for having a memorable portmanteau, which Filipino schoolchildren use as mnemonic for pop quizzes.

-- <span class=year>1874</span> A complete set of Kapre skeleton is unearthed in Bambang, Nueva Viscaya.

 - <span class=year>1878</span> The Sultan of Sulu leases Sabah to the British North Borneo Company, who assured him they will return the territory after "just a couple of years, cross our hearts and hope to die."

-- <span class=year>1887</span> Jose Rizal publishes the subversive novel *Noli Me Tangere*, earning him the ire of Spanish authorities, and of high school students everywhere who are then required to make a book report about it.
+- <span class=year>1887</span> Jose Rizal publishes the subversive novel *Noli Me Tangere*, earning him the ire of Spanish authorities, and of high school students everywhere who are then required to submit a book report about it.

 - <span class=year>1891</span> Ignoring the universally bad reviews of his earlier novel, Rizal tries again and publishes its equally bad but more action-packed sequel *El Filibusterismo*, featuring more sexy scenes and car chases.